jan-dh/md-blog/src/pages/language-switcher-for-craft-3/index.md

 ```
 <br>

 *Do note that there's a bugfix on the way for the `|without` filter.
-Currently this will give you all the sites, even the one passed within the filter.*
+Currently this will give you all the sites, even the one passed within the filter. - This was fixed in release 3.0.17*